 Well, at the beginning of the lesson, you’re told what the main grammar point will be.
 Then, while talking about some interesting non-grammar topic, that grammar point will be used multiple times in a completely natural way.

 The way grammar is taught here reminds me a lot of Grammar Hero – a resource I enjoyed using but felt like it was a bit too expensive.

 Then, if you look at the transcript, you’ll see each time the grammar point was used, that it has been bolded.
-If you end up subscribing to their Silver or Gold plans, you’ll get some detailed explanations of the grammar point used, but I’ll talk about that later.
+You’ll also get some detailed explanations of the grammar point used, which I’ll talk about later.

 Next up, is the expressions section.

 I didn’t expect to like this section nearly as much as I did.
 It might actually be my favorite part of News in Slow Spanish.
 That’s really saying a lot because I’ve enjoyed nearly every part of this program.

 Most places that teach an expression may only tell you an English equivalent and then give you a couple of examples.

 This part is similar to the grammar section in that the main grammar point isn’t explicitly explained.
 You’re given an expression and its English equivalent at the beginning, but from there, it doesn’t necessarily feel like a lesson about that expression.